Cat Flea Bites: How to Get Rid of Fleas on Cats

 What to do if your cat has fleas

-1. Know where to look for fleas.
+1. Know where to look for adult fleas and flea eggs.

 - Behind their ears